thorlindberg/thesis/dissertation/8-2 results-syntax.md

 }
 ```

-It is already evident that the current implementation of the proposal does not adequately facilitate shared typing or inherting through type extension, when the data structure requires multiple cases with multiple shared types.
+It is already evident that the current implementation of the proposal does not adequately facilitate shared typing or inheriting through type extension, when the data structure requires multiple cases with multiple shared types.

 ---